innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Documentation Plan

-Regulatory documents are stored, reviewed, and modified in the Git repository, often alongside code changes [[62304:5.1.8.d]].
+Regulatory documents are stored, reviewed, and modified in the git repository, often alongside code changes [[62304:5.1.8.d]].
 Here are the document deliverables that are produced for each release:

 The **Level of Concern** document is written by the project lead based on the {{workflow.risk_management_file}}.
 It is reviewed by the project lead during the [Release Verification activity](#release---final-verification).